 Use Core PHP when:

-• You need full control over the code without framework constraints.
+- You want to have complete control of the code without framework restrictions.

 When to Choose Laravel?